A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Learning and Reasoning Capabilities for Domain-Specific Systems

 Fig. \ref{fmgi} shows a foundational model for general intelligence encompassing the ladder of learning and reasoning of Fig. \ref{ladder} and all eight intelligences developed in \cite{gardner2011frames}.
+In this roadmap, the figure is treated as a map of capabilities that domain-specific agents may need to combine, in contrast to agents that attempt to achieve general-intelligence.
 The ladder of intelligence can be applied to each of the eight intelligences of Fig. \ref{fmgi}.
 The intelligences are then fused together using higher levels of superintelligence to reason, plan, and make decisions with multimodal inputs targeting real-world applications in robotics, transportation, medicine and health, and finance, among others.

 Despite the tremendous strides made in AI, there is still no system that matches the ``sweet spot” of flexibility and efficiency exhibited by the human brain \cite{lake2017building}.
 While traditional symbolic processing systems exhibit full flexibility, they can require laborious programming and cannot match the efficiency of neural networks (NNs) for many complex tasks, e.g., computer vision or NLP.
 Conversely, while NN architectures can be trained to perform such tasks efficiently, they require massive amounts of data, and rely on domain-specific function approximation that generalizes poorly.
 In contrast, the uniquely human balance of flexibility and efficiency seems to reflect the ability to learn abstract, low-dimensional, representations that can be used flexibly for inference, reasoning, and generalization across a wide range of domains, while at the same time exhibiting the ability to learn task-dedicated, domain-specific forms of processing when performance efficiency is required.
 In the following, we describe the learning and reasoning paradigms at different rungs of the ladder of Fig. \ref{ladder}, starting with analogical reasoning.